 Teddy the Frenchie

 "These are my 2 Frenchies.
 Capone is the large black male, Kona is the little brindle.
-Capone is 10 months old in this picture and Kona is 4 months.
+Capone is 10 months old in this picture and Kona is a 4-month-old puppy.
 Capone is a gentle giant.
 He is 35 lbs. and full of energy.
 Kona is much smaller right now, but is the roughest little puppy I've ever had.
 She chases Capone around all day nipping at his heals."